Persistent homology of quantum entanglement: Introduction

 Problems in quantum physics are often difficult to solve due to an exponentially large Hilbert space (e.g. $d=2^N$ for $N$ spins), which limits exact diagonalization (ED) to small systems only.
 However, due to the remarkable entanglement scaling properties found in many physical systems, it is often possible to focus only on a small corner of the Hilbert space.
 For example, the problem of finding a ground state of a one-dimensional local and gapped Hamiltonian can be parameterized efficiently with matrix product states (MPS) \cite{Hastings2007}.
 Beyond this class of Hamiltonians, the entanglement properties have also proven useful in projected entangled-pair states (PEPS) \cite{Verstraete2006} and the Multiscale Entanglement Renormalizaton Ansatz (MERA) \cite{PhysRevLett.101.110501}.

 Phases of matter can differ in their entanglement scaling properties, and the critical phase transition is typically a point of special interest.
 The area law states that the entanglement entropy only depends on the surface between two subregions of the system \cite{Eisert2010,PhysRevLett.71.666}.
 The transverse field Ising model (TFIM) exhibits a quantum phase transition from the ferromagnet with area law entanglement that to a paramagnet that also follows an area law.
-At the quantum critical point (QCP), the entanglement entropy diverges logarithmically with the subsystem size (volume law) \cite{Holzhey1994,Calabrese2004,Dutta2015}.
-A randomly selected state in Hilbert space typically follows a volume law.
+At the quantum critical point (QCP), the entanglement entropy diverges logarithmically with the subsystem size (volume law) \cite{Holzhey1994,Calabrese2004,Dutta2015}, thus allowing the identification of the phase transition.
 Another example of a phase transition that is studied through entanglement properties is the many-body localization (MBL) transition \cite{Bauer_2013,Herviou2019}.
+In general, a randomly selected state in Hilbert space typically follows a volume law.

+Considering the daunting complexity of Hilbert space, various large scale computational techniques are employed: phase transitions and order parameters are now often analyzed and constructed with machine learning \cite{vanNieuwenburg2017,Zvyagintseva2022}.